The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Chemical/dynamical selections

 \subsubsection{Chemical differences for element groups}

-To get a first impression of how significant the differences for the low- and high-$\alpha$ halo are, we follow a similar approach to \citet[][see their Fig.~5]{Nissen2011} by plotting the abundances for our preliminary low-$\alpha$ halo selection (orange) and all GALAH+ DR3 stars (greyscale) as a function of the light odd-Z element Na in Fig.~\ref{fig:nafe_xfe_nissen_all}.
+To get a first impression of how significant the differences for the low- and high-$\alpha$ halo are, we follow a similar approach to \citet[][see their Fig.~5]{Nissen2011} by plotting the abundances for our preliminary low-$\alpha$ halo selection (orange) and all GALAH+ DR3 stars (greyscale) as a function of the light odd-Z element Na in Fig.~\ref{fig:nafe_xfe_nissen_all_hah}.
 We overplot the measurements by \citet{Nissen2010,Nissen2011,Nissen2014,Fishlock2017} for low-$\alpha$ halo (red) and high-$\alpha$ halo (blue) as well as thick disk stars (black).
 Although the individual figures with [Na/Fe] as their x-axis are sorted by their atomic numbers, we subsequently discuss them based on their major element group, that is 1) light elements Li and O, 2) the $\alpha$-process elements Mg, Si, Ca, and Ti, as well as their error-weighted combination noted as $\alpha$, 3) the light odd-Z elements Al and K, 4) the iron-peak elements Sc, V, Cr, Mn, Co, Ni, Cu, and Zn, 5) the s-process dominated elements Y, Zr, Ba, La, and Ce, and 6) the r-process dominated elements Nd and Eu.
+Both our measurements and those from the literature are assuming 1D non-LTE for Li \citet{Nissen2012}, C and O \citep{Nissen2014}.
+For Na, Mg, Al, Si, K, Ca, Mn, and Ba we compare our 1D non-LTE measurements with 1D LTE ones from the literature.
+For the other elements (Sc, Ti, V, Cr, Co, Ni, Cu, Zn, Rb, Sr, Y, Zr, La, Ce, Ru, Nd, and Eu) we compare 1D LTE measurements.